2025 United States federal government shutdown: On Native Americans

 The federal shutdown had varied effects on Native Americans and tribal nations.
 Those with casinos, oil and gas leases, or other forms of independent revenue reported that they believed they could operate for several months, while others more dependent on government funding and assistance were more concerned.
 Others raised concerns that the Trump administration would act on earlier calls by Trump and Elon Musk for the General Services Administration to terminate leases held by the Bureau of Indian Affairs and other offices or terminate employees.

 Shortly after the shutdown was announced, the Navajo Nation announced that it would continue to offer essential services to members.
 During an October 29 meeting of the Senate Indian Affairs Committee, tribal representatives reported the difficulties of covering the costs of necessities such as heating, food, and education.
 National Indian Education Association president Kerry Bird said most of her staff had been furloughed and spoke of her concerns about the freeze on Education Department grants.

 After SNAP benefits were frozen and then halved by the Trump administration, many native families were impacted, as 23% of all American Indian and Alaska Native households used the benefits in 2023.
 The Cherokee Nation and the Choctaw Nation launched stopgap programs to cover the lack of benefits.
-The Fort Peck Indian Reservation, Blackfeet Nation, Cheyenne River Sioux Tribe, and others authorized limited hunting of bison that had been part of restoration efforts in order to provide food for those who lost SNAP benefits.
+The Fort Peck Indian Reservation, Blackfeet Nation, Cheyenne River Sioux Tribe, and others authorized limited hunting of bison that had been part of restoration efforts to provide food for those who lost SNAP benefits.
 The Mi'kmaq Nation added trout and locally hunted elk to its food banks and the Comanche Nation's food banks began accepting deer meat.